enkidevs/curriculum/linux/system-and-package-management/system-monitoring-i/cancel-a-system-shutdown.md

 ## Content

-If you started the shutdown either via the terminal or from the GUI and then realised that you didn’t really want to do that, you can use:
+If you started the shutdown either via the terminal or from the GUI and then realised that you didn't really want to do that, you can use:

 ```bash
 shutdown -c